Grey Iron Casting

 Manufacturing Grey Iron

-The foundry is where iron casting takes place.
-Raw materials are shipped into the foundry, and through complex systems of sorting, measuring, and mixing, in accordance with ASTM standards, are fed into a furnace to be melted.
+The foundry is the facility where iron casting is carried out.
+Raw materials are delivered to the site and processed through detailed systems of sorting, measuring, and mixing, all in accordance with ASTM standards.
+These prepared materials are then introduced into a furnace, where they are melted to form molten metal.

 Molding of Cast Iron

-Once the appropriate melt temperature has been achieved, the metal is poured into molds.
-The molds can be one-piece solid pattern molds, or two-piece split pattern molds.
-The two-piece mold consists of a cope and a drag that meet on the parting line.
+Once the molten metal reaches the proper temperature, it is poured into molds.
+These molds may be made from a single solid pattern or designed as two-piece split pattern molds, consisting of a cope (top half) and a drag (bottom half) that meet at the parting line.

-A life-sized pattern of the product to be cast is made from wax, wood, plastic, or metal.
-The pattern is then made into a mold.
-Molds are made through various means, depending on the size, complexity, material, and quantity of finished items.
+To begin the process, a full-scale pattern of the desired product is made from wax, wood, plastic, or metal.
+This pattern is then used to create the mold.
+The method used to produce the mold depends on several factors, including the size, complexity, material, and quantity of the final product.

-Investment castings are typically used for steel casting.
-A wax pattern is made of the product to be cast, through repeated steps of coating and hardening, a perfect impression of the item is created inside the shell.
-Once the shell has cured to sufficient strength, the investment mold is turned upside down and heated until the wax melts out, leaving behind a cavity that can then be filled with molten metal that will require little or no machining of the finished cast iron or steel piece.
+Investment casting is more often used for precision steel castings.
+A wax replica of the product is created, and through repeated steps of coating and curing, a detailed ceramic shell is formed around it.
+Once the shell has hardened, it is inverted and heated so the wax melts and drains out, leaving behind a cavity that can be filled with molten metal.
+The resulting casting is highly accurate and often requires little or no post-processing or machining.

 After Molding Cast Iron